 I feel so guilty that I didn’t check her in the night but I had no reason to, she was even wanting to eat when I left her , but the weather was so fowl, torrential rain mixed with sand and strong wind, I can’t help thinking that maybe if the weather had been better I might have checked her again.
 She was such a sweet horse, she did not deserve to die at only 13.

-Flamenca was 9 when she came to us.
-We agreed to take Flamenca on in August 2017, when her previous owner explained that she had terrible sweet itch and needed to live somewhere away from the mosquitoes (we are very lucky that we never suffer the problem here and rarely see a mosquito).
+Flamenca was 8 when she came to us.
+We agreed to take her on in August 2017, when her previous owner explained that she had terrible sweet itch and needed to live somewhere away from the mosquitoes (we are very lucky that we never suffer the problem here and rarely see a mosquito).

 Sadly to add to her problems, she was then ‘broken in’ by the dealer and was so traumatised she wouldn’t come out of her stable for a week.
 Luckily her previous owner then decided to take her bitless and barefoot and , when looking to re home her to a bitless and barefoot home, found us on Facebook.